LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.3/index.en.md

 ### Change Leafmap Basemap

-Leafmap uses OpenStreetMap as the default basemap and provides over 100 other basemap options.
-Users can change the basemap according to their own preferences and needs.
-You can use the following syntax to learn which basemaps currently supported by leafmap:
+Leafmap primarily uses OpenStreetMap as its default basemap, but it also offers a wide variety of over 100 other basemap options.
+This allows users to switch the basemap according to their personal preferences or specific requirements.
+To explore the basemaps currently supported by Leafmap, you can use the following syntax:

 ```python
 layers = list(leafmap.basemaps.keys())
 layers
 ```

-We select SATELLITE and Stamen.Terrain from these basemaps as demonstrations, and use the `add_basemap()` method of the leafmap package to add the basemap as a new layer.
-After adding, the leafmap preset will open all layers and stack them in the order of addition.
-You can select the layer you want to use through the layer menu in the upper right corner.
+From the array of basemaps available in Leafmap, let's choose SATELLITE and Stamen.Terrain for our demonstration.
+We can add these basemaps to our map as new layers using the `add_basemap()` method from the Leafmap package.
+Once added, Leafmap automatically activates all layers and stacks them in the order they were added.
+You can then easily select the specific layer you wish to view using the layer menu located in the upper right corner of the map.
+This feature allows for flexible and customized map viewing, tailored to your specific needs or preferences.

 ```python
 m4 = leafmap.Map(center=(23.8, 121), toolbar_control=False, layers_control=True)